 - On May 18, 2020, UF Human Resources issued the policy statement addressing Institutional Recovery and COVID-19 Return to Workplace.

-- On May 20, 2020, the Office of Clinical Research (OCR) issued the following additional guidance for UF clinical research projects, which applies to all UF health-related human subjects research.
+- On May 20, 2020, the Office of Clinical Research (OCR) issued the following additional guidance for UF clinical research projects, which applies to all UF health-related Human Subjects Research (HSR).

 - In the event of a conflict, the UF|Research Resumption Plan shall take precedence.